KONMARI METHOD®

 The Netflix Series

 Many people first encounter the KonMari Method® through the Netflix series Tidying Up with Marie Kondo and Sparking Joy.
-The shows offer a broad introduction to the philosophy of the method.
+The shows offer a broad introduction to how the method works.

-In real-life work, the process often looks different.
-In smaller apartments — especially in cities like New York — sessions are designed so spaces can be restored at the end of each day.
-Rather than creating large, open-ended “everything-out” piles, the work is paced and contained, with care taken to support real nervous systems, real space constraints, and real lives.
+In real-life work, the process often unfolds a little differently — especially in smaller apartments and in cities like New York.
+Sessions are paced so spaces can be restored at the end of each day, rather than everything being taken out at once.
+The work is more contained and adapted to real homes, real schedules, and real nervous systems.

 Curious about working together?